Valyo95/card-cost-service/Readme.md

 ## Unit & Integration Testing
 Both unit & integration test are written in order to ensure the correct business logic and code execution.

-They are added in the CI/CD GitHub Action's pipeline to ensure that a Green Builds does not have broken tests.
+They are added in the CI/CD GitHub Action's pipeline as seperate steps to ensure that a Green Builds does not have broken tests.

 ## Containerization and docker-environment
 Each time the application is built a Docker image is created